moryba/useful-notes/notes.md

 It is ultimately up to you, with your knowledge of the text you are working with, to inerpret the meaning and use-case of the NP-chunks and their frequency of occurrence.

+## Chunking Verb Phrases

+Another type of chunking is VP-chunking, or verb phrase chunking.
+A verb chunking is a phrase that contains a verb and its complements , objects, or modifiers.

+Verb phrases can take a variety of structures, and here you will consider two.
+The first structure begins with a verb VB of any tense, followed by a noun phrase, and ends with an optional adverb RB of any frm.
+The second structure switches the order of the verb and the noun phrase, but also ends with an optional adverb.

+Both structures are considered because verb phrases of each form are essentially the same in meaning.
+For example, consider the part-of-speech tagged verb phrases given below:
+    - (('said', 'VBD'), ('the', 'DT'), ('cowardly', 'JJ'), ('lion', 'NN'))
+    - ('the', 'DT'), ('cowardly', 'JJ'), ('lion', 'NN')), (('said', 'VBD'),

+ The chunk grammar to find the first form of verb phrase is given below:

+    chunk_grammar = "VP: {<VB.*><DT>?<JJ>*<NN><RB.?>?}"